ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 > Try to come up with great new stuff that only works in modern browsers

-> Traditional game makers make people buy new hardware
+> Traditional game devs get people to buy new hardware, and web devs can't
+> even get users to install free software.

 Reminder: html5 was created as a markup language to create documents.
 Not games.
 The W3C and WHATWG historically had no members from gaming